Office of the Dean, UAB Graduate School, 1970-

 Drs.
 Brownell and Roozen served as associate deans and co-directors of the Graduate School until August 31, 1984, when Dr. Brownell resigned from the Graduate School to accept the deanship of the School of Social and Behavioral Sciences.
 Dr. Anthony C. L. Barnard then took his position as associate dean and co-director with Dr. Roozen.
 Drs.
 Barnard and Roozen administered the Graduate School until 1988 when Dr. Roozen became vice president for University Affairs.
 Dr. Terry L. Hickey succeeded him.
 Barnard and Hickey served as deans and co-directors of the Graduate School until 1991 when Drs.
 William A. Sibley and John R. Durant succeeded them as acting deans and co-directors.
 Dr. Joan F. Lorden was appointed dean of the Graduate School on December 4, 1994; Dean Lorden also served UAB as an assistant university provost.
 In 2002 Dr. Lorden was named Dean in Residence for 2002-2003 for the Council of Graduate Schools in collaboration with the National Science Foundation.
 During her absence from campus, Dr. Sadis Matalon served as acting dean.
 Dr. Lorden left UAB in the spring of 2003 and Dr. James B. McClintock was named interim dean, effective August 1, 2003.
 McClintock had previously served as dean of the School of Natural Sciences and Mathematics.

 Dr. Bryan Noe, interim graduate dean at Emory University, was named dean of the UAB Graduate School on September 2, 2005, with an appointment effective November first.
 Noe received a bachelor’s degree in biology from Goshen College (Indiana), a master’s degree from West Virginia University, and a doctorate from the University of Minnesota.
 He joined the Emory faculty in 1972 as an assistant professor of Anatomy and served as Emory’s interim graduate dean from June 2003 until his appointment at UAB.
 When Dr. Noe retired in 2015 after almost a decade of service to UAB, Dr. Jeffrey Engler, associate dean, was named as Interim Dean of the Graduate School.
 Following a national search, on October 1, 2015, Dr. Lori McMahon became dean of the Graduate School.
 Dr. McMahon was the Jarman F. Lowder Professor of Neuroscience and was a professor of Cell, Developmental and Integrative Biology at UAB.
 When Dr. McMahon retired and left UAB, Dr. Lisa Schwiebert, from the Department of Cell, Developmental and Integrative Biology, became the Graduate School's interim dean effective November 1, 2021.
+She served until the recruitment to UAB of Dr. Shadi Martin, who became dean of the UAB Graduate School on June 1, 2022.
+Dr. Martin also became the university's vice provost for Graduate and International Education.

-This page created 2001 and last updated by Tim L. Pennycuff on 5 December 2022.
+This page created 2001 and last updated by Tim L. Pennycuff on 13 May 2024.

 Copyright: The University of Alabama Board of Trustees.